Ylu-ylu/ApplesGame/README.md

 # Apple Catch Game

 A simple terminal-based game where players catch falling apples.
+## 🍎 Start
+To start the game, run the Game.sln file in your IDE and select Configure Startup Project/ApplesGame.

 ## 🍎 Features
 - Arrow key controls for PacKMen movement